-1.6 Intangible Assets
+1.4 Intangible Assets

-Intangible assets are valued at cost less straight-line amortisation, the cost being amortised over four years.
+Intangible assets are valued at cost less straight-line amortisation, normally these assets are expected to have a useful life of 4 years and are amortised on that basis.

 Future economic benefit has been used as the criteria in assessing whether an intangible asset meets the definition and recognition criteria of IAS 38 where assets do not generate income.
 IAS 38 defines future economic benefit as 'revenue from the sale of products or services, cost savings or other benefits resulting from the use of the asset by the entity'.